MG977/GIS4schools-RS/rs_imageanalysis.rst

 	The second archer's shots.

-.. hint:: For land cover mapping:
+.. hint:: For a land cover map:

-	- **Accuracy** refers to the degree to which the information on the map matches the real world, |br|
+	- **Accuracy** refers to the degree to which *the information on the map* matches the real world, |br|
-	- **Precision** refers to how exactly is the data used to create the map.
+	- **Precision** refers to how exactly is *the data used to create the map*.
 This is also related to its spatial resolution, spectral characteristics, or time of acquisition (see :ref:`Fundamentals-of-remote-sensing-and-Earth-observation`).

 |br|